Peter Gabriel (1977 album): Reception

-Rolling Stone critic Stephen Demorest described Peter Gabriel as "a grab bag collection of songs that bear little resemblance to one another" and called it "an impressively rich debut album".
-Robert Christgau of The Village Voice found it "a lot smarter" than Gabriel's past work in Genesis, and despite noting that "every time I delve beneath its challenging textures to decipher a line or two I come up a little short", felt that the album was "worth considering".
-Billboard magazine felt that Gabriel's vocals were "well suited" for the varied instrumentation and stylistic choices found on the album.
+In Beat Instrumental, Peter Douglas called the album a "mixed effort, but a brave one".
+He felt that the music was diverse and varied and found Ezrin's production to have lived up to his expectations "in all respects" with the exception of the vocals, which he believed were "consistently indistinct."
 Nick Kent, writing in NME in 1978, said that Peter Gabriel was "a fine record with at least one 24-carat irresistible classic in 'Solsbury Hill' and a strong supporting cast of material that, all in all, in a year besmeared with great albums was, in retrospect, sorely underrated".
 The album received the prize of the French Académie Charles Cros.

+Rolling Stone critic Stephen Demorest described Peter Gabriel as "a grab bag collection of songs that bear little resemblance to one another" and called it "an impressively rich debut album".
+Robert Christgau of The Village Voice found it "a lot smarter" than Gabriel's past work in Genesis, and despite noting that "every time I delve beneath its challenging textures to decipher a line or two I come up a little short", felt that it was "worth considering".

+Billboard felt that Gabriel's vocals were "well suited" for the varied instrumentation and stylistic choices.
+Record World found each track stylistically diverse, highlighting the barbershop quartet influences on "Excuse Me" and the twelve-bar blues of "Waiting for the Big One".
+Cashbox called the album an "eclectic musical masterpiece" that was "well worth the wait".